otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/07-react-1.md

 ### Code review

 You must submit all program files via **GitHub Classroom**.
-Here is the URL to the repository you will use for your code review – <https://classroom.github.com/a/> 6KSahyX.
+Here is the URL to the repository you will use for your code review – <https://classroom.github.com/a/_6KSahyX>.
 Checkout from the **main** branch to the **07-in-class-activity** branch by running the command - **git checkout 07-in-class-activity**.
 This branch will be your development branch for this activity.
 Once you have completed this activity, create a pull request and assign the **GitHub** user **grayson-orr** to a reviewer. **Do not** merge your pull request.

+### Getting started

+Open your repository in **Visual Studio Code** and solve the following four problems.

 ### Problem 1